 Style: The first step on your journey to buying a new vest should start with determining which style best jives with your personal taste.
 Because there’s an enormous array of different genres of moto vest, made in different colors and materials, it’s well worth exploring the various stylistic options available before pulling the trigger on your purchase.
 Some of the more popular types include military-style items, waxed canvas vests, denim pieces, and synthetic armored versions.

 Warmth: On top of shielding its wearer from abrasions and impacts, vests are also able to provide a surprising amount of warmth, aiding the body in recycling the core’s heat.
 If you’re interested in a vest that will afford ample warmth, you’ll want to keep an eye out for waterproof membranes, insulation, and the like.
 When paired with an underlying jacket or base layer, the right moto vest can keep its wearer comfortable in surprisingly cold conditions.

 Additional Amenities: With motorcycle vests having existed for so long, it’s frankly unsurprising to see that a number of gear brands have delivered vests with novel features or technologies in a bid to bolster comfort, utility, or performance.
-This includes vests with integrated hydration pouches or MOLLE webbing systems, as well as cutting-edge vests with advanced built-in rider cooling systems, just to name a few.
+This includes vests with integrated hydration pouches or MOLLE webbing systems, as well as cutting-edge vests with advanced built-in rider cooling systems and vests with onboard state-of-the-art airbag systems just to name a few.

 Manufacturer: Even after exhausting all of the criteria above, it can at times still be tricky to get an overall sense of an item’s quality.
 In these situations, it typically helps to rely on the reputation of the brand behind a given product, as most companies are pretty consistent when it comes to the quality of their gear.